Arcesilas/motherfucking-static-generator/README.md

 - content/2025/05/28/me-and-my-cat/my-cat.jpg
 ```
 Content assets will be placed in the same directory, so you don't have to care about the url: `![Who gives a shit about your cat, BTW?](my-cat.jpg)`

+### Global assets

+Moherfucking static generator allows you to manage your global asset.
+You're welcome.

+Just put your shit (even `.css` files, if you're crazy) in a `content/assets/` directory, they will be copied in `output/assets/` (yeah, shocking).
+You're a big boy or a big girl, I know you'll know what URL to use.

 ## Issues